-Intraco Limited (the 'Company') is incorporated in the Republic of Singapore.
+Intraco Limited and its subsidiaries (the "Company") is incorporated in the Republic of Singapore.
 The address of the Company's registered office is 8 Jurong Town Hall Road, #12-01 The JTC Summit, Singapore 609434.

-The financial statements of the Group as at and for the year ended 31 December 2015 comprise the Company and its subsidiaries (together referred to as the 'Group' and individually as 'Group entities') and the Group's interest in equity-accounted investees.
+The financial statements of the Group as at and for the year ended 31 December 2016 comprise the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities") and the Group's interest in equity-accounted investees.